DorothyTamYiLing/GWarrange/pipeline_and_output_files_description.md

 **otherk_mygp_case_prop**: proportion of case genomes with kmer of other behaviour

-**my0_intactk_StartL_mean**: for intact kmers in control genomes, mean upstream flank start coordinate (round to number of significant digits indicated by -x flag in main.sh)
+**my0_intactk_StartL_mean**: for intact kmers in control genomes, mean upstream flank start coordinate, round to number of significant digits indicated by -x flag in main.sh)

-**label**: labels generated for the kmers containing the above information
+**label**: labels generated for the kmers containing the above information.
+Kmers with duplicated genome positions are defined by those showing identical values in this column

 10. myintactkwithN_out.txt, include the following information in columns: